thebigpotatoe/node-red-contrib-face-recognition/README.md

 ## Example Flow

 As an example on how to use the node, below is a flow that grabs an image from the internet and runs inference over it.
-Simply copy and paste it into Node-Red to use.
+Copy and paste it into Node-Red to use, but make sure to install the following nodes from the pallet manager;

+- node-red-node-base64
+- node-red-contrib-image-output

 ![Example](Images/Example%20Flow.PNG)